bossman48/GLADIGATOR/README.md

 3. GeDiLiP on OGB's dataset(ogbl-biokg) is stored in **Comparison-SkipGNN** folder.

 There is a readme file inside of the every project folder.
+There is a project diagrams [file](master-project-diagrams.drawio) that is built in drawio.
 &nbsp;

 ## License